potterzot/potterzot.github.io/_stories/bridges.md

 He dailed 911 and waited while the police came.
 They went inside and saw that the bed was made.
 Clothes were in the closet.
 An officer went through the mail.

-“Hey,” he said, “isn't Hendricks the name of that guy that saw that was at the bridge yesterday?”
+"Hey," he said, "isn't Hendricks the name of that guy that saw that was at the bridge yesterday?"

 After that there were more yellow jackets at the river and more police tape.
 But they didn't find Hendricks there.
 Hendricks was sitting on an airplane, his hand wrapped carefully around a gin and tonic in a plastic cup.
 He looked out the window at the clouds and tried not to think of bridges and hollow things and six-year olds with bruises.